Grimesland Plantation

 Grimesland Plantation is a historic plantation house located near Grimesland, Pitt County, North Carolina.
 It was built about 1790, and is a two-story, frame dwelling sheathed in weatherboard and with flanking exterior gable end brick chimneys.
-It has Greek Revival period flanking one-story, hip roofed wings, a two-story rear addition, and one-story front verandah.
+It has flanking one-story, hip-roofed wings in the Greek Revival style, a two-story rear addition, and one-story front verandah.
 Also on the property are a row of frame slave quarters and a stone smokehouse.
-It was the home of Confederate army general officer Bryan Grimes (1828-1880) and 57 enslaved people who were forced to work the farm.
+It was the home of Confederate army general officer Bryan Grimes (1828-1880) and 57 enslaved people who worked the farm.

 It was added to the National Register of Historic Places in 1971.